adrenaline96/IBAN-Manager-Library/README.md

 3. From the NuGet Package Manager in VS by browsing the NuGet Gallery directly
 4. From the .dll file in this repo, needs to be added as a reference

-The IBAN table will be loaded from table.ini which needs to be placed next to the app executable in debug, also needs to be distributed with the final app
+The IBAN table will be loaded from table.ini which needs to be placed next to the app executable, also needs to be distributed with the final app

 Usage examples: https://pastebin.com/ymtuRTfH